 - Get Electronic USPS Delivery Confirmation® International (E-USPS DELCON INTL®) when you ship online to select destinations, although certain limitations may apply:

 Georgia, Republic of Germany

-Gibraltar Hong Kong
+Greece Hong Kong

 - Eligible for extra services (Certificate of Mailing, Registered Mail® Service and Return Receipt Service), except for items using E-USPS DELCON INTL service.

 - Maximum weight is 4 lbs (64 oz).

 - Length (the longest dimension): minimum, 6 inches; maximum, 24 inches.

 - 高：minimum, 4 inches.

 - Combined Length, Height, and Depth (thickness): maximum 36 inches.